 The initial response to a report from a child is important.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
+Any risks and needs assessment should consider whether there may have been other victims.
+The School understands that the victim will likely find the experience stressful and distressing which is likely to affect their educational attainment.
+This will be exacerbated if the perpetrator(s) attend(s) the same School.

 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.

 If staff have a concern about a child or a child makes a report to them, they should speak to the designated safeguarding lead (or a deputy in their absence).
+The victim's wishes in terms of how they want to proceed with regard to the control and support will be balanced with the School's duty and responsibilities to protect other children.